yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 This document describes a protocol enabling native app navigation of an {{App2App}} OAuth grant across *different Trust Domains*.

-When *Clients* and *Authorization Servers* are located on *different Trust Domains*, authorization requests traverse across domains using federation, involving *Authorization Servers* acting as clients of *Downstream Authorization Servers*.
+When *Clients* and *Authorization Servers* are located on *different Trust Domains*, authorization requests traverse across domains using **federation**, involving *Authorization Servers* acting as clients of *Downstream Authorization Servers*.

 Such federation setups create trust networks, for example in Academia and in the business world across corporations.

-In federated {{App2App}} scenarios the **web browser** serves as user-agent, as federated Authorization Servers url's are not claimed by any native app.
+When {{App2App}} is performed in federation scenarios as described here, a purely native user-experience is not achieved, because a web browser must act as user-agent, because federated *Authorization Server's* urls are not claimed by any native app.

-The use of web browsers in App2App flows degrades the user experience somewhat.
+Using web browsers in *App2App* flows degrades the user experience somewhat.

 This document specifies: